sambanova/ai-starter-kit/integrations/llama_stack/README.md

 llama stack build --template sambanova --image-type conda
 ```

-Now The distribution is built the Llama Stack server can be deployed

 ## Running the SambaNova Distribution

+After the distribution has been built, the Llama Stack server can be deployed.

 Before deploying the distribution, set the required environment variables: